For the Record

 We're currently working on the "For the Record" building and activity programmes.

 The construction work is happening in two phases: firstly we'll build the new strong rooms and reconfigure part of the Archives' main building to create Gloucestershire Heritage Hub premises - a shared space where key partners will support people to undertake research and work with archives.
 We will then build a new training room, adjacent to our main building.
-We hope to have everything completed by late 2017.
+We hope to have everything completed by April 2018.

 The project's activity programme offers a range of learning, participation, training and volunteering opportunities for local people and communities.
 Some of them are already underway like our pilot volunteer training programme, digital preservation work, Gloucestershire Police Archive project and Dowty Heritage project.

 If you're coming on-site, please remember to check our news section to get the most up-to-date information about how changes to our services will affect your visit.

 We're writing regular stories on our blogOpens new window, so you can easily keep up with how the project's developing.
 We'll also be sharing updates on displays in the Archives' coffee lounge and reception areas.

 You can discover more about the 'For the Record' project on our getting to grips with "For the Record" page.

 If you'd like to receive quarterly updates from the Gloucestershire Heritage Hub about our "For the Record" project, please email email@example.com.

 Thank you to all those who have generously supported the project to date, including the Heritage Lottery Fund, project partners and over 250 organisations, trusts, community groups and individuals.
 The project is now becoming very real and we would like to thank those bodies that have made it possible to start on site in the New Year 2017.